AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-pdf.md

 ---
 title: PDF preset types
-description: Learn about the types of PDF preset you can create using AEM Guides.
+description: Learn about the types of PDF preset you can create using Adobe Experience Manager Guides.
 exl-id: f12c91fd-3f95-478e-a9cd-68d037206ee8
 feature: Publishing
 role: User
 ---
-# PDF preset overview {#id205BE600HAH}
+# PDF output preset overview {#id205BE600HAH}

-With AEM Guides, you can create PDF presets to generate PDFs of individual topics or an entire map file.
+With Experience Manager Guides, you can create PDF presets to generate PDFs of individual topics or an entire map file.
 You can publish your content in a PDF format using one of the three methods below:

 **DITA-OT**